Sorting and filtering a report or scorecard

 - Create a new scorecard from the main menu.

-- Drag the Name column to the grouping area (drop a column or hierarchy here to repeat content for each value).
+- Drag the Name column to the grouping area (drop a column or hierarchy here to repeat content for each value); a corresponding pair of data label and header will appear.

-- Drag the SalesYTD column to the scorecard body area; it will appear as a data label for displaying YTD sales.
+- Drag the SalesYTD column to the scorecard body area; it will add the measure to the group metric set and appear as another pair of data label and header.

 In the Data Analysis Panel, edit the SalesYTD measure to open the Configure Metric Set Element dialog.